buildbot/buildbot/master/docs/manual/installation/nine-upgrade.rst

 In the remaining 0.8.x releases, use of new-style and old-style steps were supported side-by-side.
 In 0.9.x, old-style steps are emulated using a collection of hacks to allow asynchronous calls to be called from synchronous code.
 This emulation is imperfect, and you are strongly encouraged to rewrite any custom steps as new-style steps.

+Note that new-style steps now "push" their status when it changes, so the ``describe`` method no longer exists.

 Identifiers
 -----------